 There are 2 report templates that are based on Invoice issue dates, Invoice Breakdown and Total Invoiced by Customer.
 These reports allow you to understand and analyze specifically the revenue that has been invoiced within a defined time period.

 The metrics for Invoice Reports that you will see are Quantity, Gross Amount Invoiced, Tax, Discount, Shipping, and Net Amount Invoiced.

 - Quantity: The total number of items invoiced

-- Gross Amount Invoiced: The total value of the items invoiced without subtracting discounts, shipping costs or tax
+- Gross Amount Invoiced: The total value of an invoice or product line item inclusive of tax

-- Discount: The discount applied to items invoiced
+- Discount: The discount applied to line items or the whole invoice

 - Tax: The sum of the tax on each item in the invoice